edamame-course/2015-tutorials/draft/QIIME_tutorial_part_1.md

 sudo cp seqtk /usr/local/bin
  ```
  Now that we've installed Seqtk, we'll run this code to randomly pick 500 reads from each of our samples.
- Navigate to the Centralia_16STag folder, then run seqtk:

 ```
 seqtk sample -s 100 C01D01F_sub.fastq 500 > C01D01F_sub500.fastq
 ```